Vietnam.vn - Nền tảng quảng bá Việt Nam

 Jerome Powell - Chairman of the US Federal Reserve (Fed) said that they are being very cautious and have not even thought about cutting interest rates.

 "The Fed is acting very cautiously.
 The risks of tightening too much or not tightening enough are now equal.
-It is too early to confidently conclude that we have tightened enough, and it is also too early to talk about when to loosen," Powell said in a discussion at Spelman College (Atlanta, USA) on December 1.
+It is still too early to confidently confirm that we have tightened enough, and it is also too early to talk about when to loosen," Powell said in a discussion at Spelman College (Atlanta, USA) on December 1.

 Powell's comments come less than two weeks before the Fed's final policy meeting of the year.
 The Fed is expected to keep interest rates unchanged at a 22-year high for the third straight time.